 NOAA embarked on an initiative in September 2009 to strengthen our partnership with the saltwater recreational fishing community.
-The initiative began by arranging a number of organizational elements to support the renewed focus and create the foundation for a sustained effort.
+The initiative has worked to establish an agency culture where recreational fisheries values are recognized.

 - A new position – the National Policy Advisor for Recreational Fisheries – was created and supported by both an internal team of regional NOAA Fisheries coordinators and group of outside advisors linked to the Agency’s official Marine Fisheries Advisory Committee.